About This Article

 CALACS over the last several years have been:

-- Creation of the updated pixel-based CTE correction (see Section 3.
+- Creation of the updated pixel-based CTE correction (see Section 3 of this STAN).
 In addition, the pixel-based CTE correction algorithm now uses readout amplifier-dependent read noise values.

 - Inclusion of the CTE forward model (ACS/WFC readout simulator).